top of page

 San Agustin Church (Simbahan ng San Agustin)

-San Agustin Church
+Our troop in front of San Agustin Church

-San Agustin Church (Simbahan ng San Agustin) is a Roman Catholic church under the auspices of the Order of St. Augustine (Latin: Ordo Sancti Augustini), located inside the historic walled city of Intramuros in Manila.
+San Agustin Church (Simbahan ng San Agustin) is a Roman Catholic church under the auspices of the Order of Saint Augustine (Latin: Ordo Sancti Augustini), located inside the historic walled city of Intramuros in Manila.
 The church is completed in the early 17th century CE and is the oldest stone-church in the Philippines.

-Nave and altar
+Nave and altar of San Agustin Church

 As in this picture, the inner nave is one of the most magnificent churches in Southeast Asia, especially with its very impressive trompe-l'œil ceilings and a splendid high altar, which shows typical Baroque architecture.
 One noticeable oriental details is the presence of Chinese stone lions (Chinese: 石獅, shishi) that flank the entrance of the church, showing the Chinese community influence.